The Bankrate promise

-Payment history is the largest factor, making up 35 percent of your FICO Score.
-Credit card companies, mortgage lenders, auto lenders and more all report your payments to credit bureaus, building this record over time.
+Your credit score is calculated using several factors found in your credit report, including payment history, credit utilization and credit history.
+Payment history makes up 35 percent of your FICO Score, and credit card companies, mortgage lenders, auto lenders and others all report your payments to credit bureaus, building this record over time.

-Unlike your mortgage or car payments, paying your cell phone bill regularly each month alone will not help increase your credit score.
-Typically, cellphone providers don’t report your payments to the bureaus—though newer services like Experian Boost can help you manually add it.
+Unlike your mortgage or car payments, paying your cellphone bill regularly each month alone may not help increase your credit score.
+Typically, cellphone providers don’t report your payments to the bureaus — though newer services like Experian Boost can help you manually add your cellphone account.

-Unfortunately, it’s easier for your cellphone bill to negatively impact your credit because missed payments and new accounts do get reported to the credit bureaus.
+Unfortunately, it’s easier for your cellphone bill to negatively impact your credit because missed payments do get reported to the credit bureaus.

 Here’s all you need to know to make sure your cellphone account is helping you build credit.